 Those files are not always on system disk.
 For example, you may have set your Firefox profile to be "E:\FirefoxProfile".
 This is actually recommended, as doing so can reduce the chance of losing data due to system failures.

 ExSB will not alter path of files/folders for application settings when it performs restoring.
 It always restores the files and folders to their original locations.
-Because of disk E: doesn't exist so it will fail with creating the folder E:\FirefoxProfile.
+Because disk E: doesn't exist, it will fail to create the folder E:\FirefoxProfile.

-To avoid this kind of problems, either make sure that the target disk exists, or restore the folder manually by copying it from backup to the new location you want it to be (you may need to modify other data such as registry entries, to alter path info manually).
-Of course you also can choose to not backup it, as data on non-system disk normally doesn't need to be backed up.
+To avoid this kind of problem, either make sure that the target disk exists, or restore the folder manually by copying it from backup to the new location you want it to be (you may need to modify other data, such as registry entries, to alter path info manually).
+Of course, you can also choose not to back it up, as data on non-system disks normally doesn't need to be backed up.